jaw3l/qbittorrent-tagger/README.md

 # qBitTorrent Tagger

-Main purposes of this script are forcing private torrents to always seed and tag those.
+Main purposes of this script are forcing private torrents to always seed and tagging those torrents with given tag name to organize.
 Project is very basic so feel free to contribute if you find any errors or improvements.
 New ideas are always welcome, too.

 This script uses Python client implementation for [qBittorrent's Web API](https://github.com/rmartin16/qbittorrent-api) by [rmmartin16](https://github.com/rmartin16).